jmeis/v2-template/docs/portieris-setup.md

 ![](https://github.ibm.com/one-pipeline/docs/blob/master/assets/signing-setup/portierirs/image_policy.png)

-The "spec" part here needs to be modified to enforce a signature constraint on images from our designated registry namespace.
+The `spec` part here needs to be modified to enforce a signature constraint on images from our designated registry namespace.

 Edit the image policy.
 Under repositories: